winber2/osb.moe---boilerplate/README.md

+# osb.moe boilerplate

+Basically just testing things with docker, and setting up boilerplate for osb.moe react.

 ## Setting up the environment

 run `./setup.sh`

-This should pip install dependencies as well as setup the postrges database on port `5432`

-In order to run locally, you will need to migrate the default django migrations:
+This should pip install dependencies as well as setup the postrges database on port `5432`.
+In order to run the django application, you will need to migrate the default django migrations:

-`python3 manage.py makemigrations`
+- `python3 manage.py makemigrations`
-`python3 manage.py migrate`
+- `python3 manage.py migrate`

-Then collect the static files needed to certain django apps to run:
+Then collect the static files needed for certain django apps to run:

-`python3 manage.py collectstatic`
+- `python3 manage.py collectstatic`

 ## Deploying Locally

 Make sure you have docker, then run:

-`./deploy.sh`
+- `./deploy.sh`

 This should deploy a docker container as an exposed server, which you can access by going to `localhost`